cmiller4135/idioma-version6/readme.txt

 images
 Common mistakes could be it's own page

+UPDATES
+  - remove email verification logic until Sonu is done with the SendGrid verification emails
+  - create a 'Forgot Password?'
+  - on update in Profile page, put 'Update Successful'
+  - get Country Code working (allow typing of country, maybe have a table in Supabase)
+  - Format the input of the phone number
+  - implement reCaptcha
+  - Sonu - Twilio and SendGrid (for email verification)
+  - implement a lastlogintime when a user logs in
+  - In the vocabulary page...
+    - when 'Save Word' is clicked, get the lists and words again
+    - when a list is clicked, make sure dropdown, word, translation, and 'Save Word' is hidden.
+    -

 very smart chat - beginner, intermediate. (in roles)

 choose what things a user wants to study.